Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Oktober 2025 00.22.22 UTC
+- WIB: Senin, 13 Oktober 2025 01.33.35 UTC
-- WITA: Senin, 13 Oktober 2025 01.22.22 UTC
+- WITA: Senin, 13 Oktober 2025 02.33.35 UTC
-- WIT: Senin, 13 Oktober 2025 02.22.22 UTC
+- WIT: Senin, 13 Oktober 2025 03.33.35 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational